Proper isometric actions of hyperbolic groups on $L^p$-spaces: Abstract

 \section{Abstract}

 \noin We show that every non-elementary hyperbolic group $\G$ admits a proper affine isometric action on $L^p(\bd\G\times \bd\G)$, where $\bd\G$ denotes the boundary of $\G$ and $p$ is large enough.
-Our construction involves a $\G$-invariant measure on $\bd\G\times \bd\G$ analogous to the Bowen - Margulis measure from the CAT$(-1)$ setting, as well as a geometric cocycle \`a la Busemann.
+Our construction involves a $\G$-invariant measure on $\bd\G\times \bd\G$ analogous to the Bowen--Margulis measure from the CAT$(-1)$ setting, as well as a geometric, Busemann-type cocycle.
 We also deduce that $\G$ admits a proper affine isometric action on the first $\ell^p$-cohomology group $H^1_{(p)}(\G)$ for large enough $p$.